 • Get valuable hands-on industry experience

-• Earn money while learning valuable skills
+• Earn money while learning beneficial field-related skills

 BENEFITS TO EMPLOYERS:

-- Student apprentices have had basic training and are eager to learn. • Train apprentice in areas in which your company may have a future demand.
+- Student apprentices have basic training and are eager to learn. • Train apprentice in areas in which your company may have a future demand.

 - No retraining.
 Apprentices are trained in your procedures and policies without having to “unlearn” something learned elsewhere.

-- Apprenticeship Coordinators who help you create the Work Plan, monitor student progress, assist company mentors and help instill and reinforce soft skills in apprentices.
+- Apprenticeship Coordinators help you create the Work Plan, monitor student progress, assist company mentors and help instill and reinforce soft skills in apprentices.